How do I avoid scams while shopping on Facebook?

 - Eligible purchases made with checkout on Facebook are covered by Purchase Protection.
-Items exchanged in-person using cash or other person-to-person payment methods are not eligible.
-When you use checkout on Facebook, our team can mediate disputes, since we can review details about the order.
+Items exchanged in person using cash or other person-to-person payment methods are not eligible.
+When you use checkout on Facebook, our team can mediate disputes, as we can review details about the order.

 - If you're buying an item in person, we recommend that you inspect any items you buy to make sure that they're genuine.
 Learn more about counterfeit items.

-- Do not send deposits for apartment rentals without having seen the apartment in person first.
+- Do not send deposits for flats to rent without having seen the flat in person first.

 - Be cautious of emails directly from the seller telling you that there was something wrong with your payment through checkout on Facebook.
 You can view your payment history on Facebook in Activity.